amler/code-test/README.md

 ###Reviewer
 * Wrote the Gruntfile.js from scratch rather than using Yeoman
-* Wrote mixins utilizing sass rather than relying on Bourbon or Compass.
+* Wrote own mixins rather than relying on Bourbon or Compass.